iammcgaber/code-snippets/README.md

-# scripts-with-flags
+# Code Snippets
-A small repo showing how to write a shell script that will take flags.

-To use just source the primary_script and call the util-function, passing flags and arguments to it.
+A small repo where I keep code snippets that I use often or want to keep around for later reference.